markusmoenig/Eldiron/docs/docs/creator/introduction.md

 Frequently used camera actions are also available as right-aligned icon shortcuts beside the project tabs, so changing the editor camera does not require opening the Actions page.

+After the camera shortcuts, a separator marks two dock controls.
+The frame-corners button opens or maximizes the editor for the current dock (`Cmd/Ctrl + [`), while the down-caret button restores the normal editor/dock split (`Cmd/Ctrl + ]`).
+These are direct controls and do not appear in the Actions page.

 At the bottom of the screen you see the currently active **dock**, in this screenshot the tile picker.
 The tile picker is now both a source browser and an entry point into Eldiron’s tile authoring workflows:

 - single tiles can be edited in the integrated pixel editor
 - node groups can be edited in the tile node graph editor

 The lower dock is reserved for the active content editor or picker.
-See [Actions](actions/) for details about the contextual action list in the right sidebar.
+See [Dock Controls](actions#dock-controls) for opening and restoring dock editors, and [Actions](actions/) for details about the contextual action list in the right sidebar.

 Creator can also be controlled by local automation through [Scepter: Remote Editing](scepter_remote_editing).
 Scepter is the command layer used by AI assistants, scripts, and future tools to inspect projects, preview maps, paint regions, and edit character or item data while Creator keeps ownership of undo, validation, and project state.